BradleyCodeU/bradleycodeu.github.io/_apcsa/u06a_ar/U06aArrayManipulation/instructions.md

   - Create a new public static int[] shiftRight(int[] numbers).
 Return a new array in which all elements are move to the right by one index location and move the last element into the first position.
 For example, 11  14  19  16  25 would be transformed into 25  11  14  19  16.

   - In public static void main, print "Shifted array = " then print the new array.
+  - In public static void main, print "The original array is unchanged = " and print the array.

 Part 4:
   - Create a new public static int[] replaceAllEven(int[] numbers).
 Return a new array in which all even elements are replaced with 0.
 For example, 56  23  19  14 would be transformed into 0  23  19  0.
 Return a NEW array that only contains odd numbers and zeros.
 DO NOT mutate the numbers array.